Vyshyvanka: Celebration

-Vyshyvanka Day originated in 2006 at Chernivtsi National University by its student Lesia Voroniuk and gradually became international as the International Day of Vyshyvanka.
+Vyshyvanka Day originated in 2006 at Chernivtsi National University by its student Lesia Voroniuk and gradually became international as the International Day of the Vyshyvanka.
 It is celebrated on the third Thursday of May.
 It is intended to unite all Ukrainians over the world, regardless of religion, language they speak or their place of residence.
 It is a flash mob holiday, which is not attached to any public holiday or feast day.
-On this day, many Ukrainians wear vyshyvanky to demonstrate commitment to the idea of national identity and unity and to show their patriotism.
+On this day, many Ukrainians wear a vyshyvanky to demonstrate commitment to the idea of national identity and unity and to show their patriotism.
 State officials, including municipal, court, and the government officials and the head of the state, may take part in celebration.

 In 2018, the Appeal Instance of the Ministry of Economic Development and Trade of Ukraine conducted a research and came to the following conclusions:

 Belarusian vyshyvanka

 The vyshyvanka is regarded as a national symbol by members of the government and opposition alike, with Minister of Foreign Affairs Vladimir Makei saying in 2017, "The patterns used to embroider these shirts have never promoted violence or evil.
 Quite the contrary, they promote goodness and peacefulness.
 They reflect the mentality of the Belarusian people, our spirit."
 Unlike in Ukraine, where the embroidery's features are primarily determined by region, the Belarusian vyshyvanka is embroidered according to national and personal history, and is also often used to record information.
 It is also commonly claimed that vyshyvanky help to ward off evil spirits.

 During the 2020–2021 Belarusian protests, the vyshyvanka became a symbol of the Belarusian opposition, as well as the Belarusian national identity in general.
 The online website Vyzhyvanka (from vyshyvanka and Выжываць) by Belarusian-Czech artist Rufina Bazlova was noted as a significant symbol of the protest movement.